satsig home page

 See here for Geostationary satellite view maps from all 10 deg longitude positions.

 I have made you a degrees, minutes, seconds to decimal degrees calculator if you want to do it online.

-If you are in the northern hemisphere here is an interesting project suggestion.
-How about determining your latitude yourself by measurement ?.
 You need to go outside on a clear sky evening and look in a northerly direction and identify the Pole star or Polaris.

 This star is in line with the earth's axis and if you measure the elevation angle of the star you determine your latitude.

 You need to do two things, first Find the north pole star and Measure its elevation angle.

 Go to maps to see an index page with a listing of all the map pages.
 Tell me if you want a page made for your country.

 This page started 2005, last amended 30 July 2015.